-- If we allow hard-marking of the software identifier (the sector has wavered on this in the past), does the above wording then imply that some mechanical means is required (i.e. physical seal) to "inseparably link" the identifier to the software? - If a device is capable of doing so, does it still have to be able to display, print or communicate the identifier somehow, even if it is hard-marked?
+- If we allow hard-marking of the software identifier (the sector has wavered on this in the past), does the above wording then imply that some mechanical means is required (i.e. physical seal) to "inseparably link" the identifier to the software?
+If it's acceptable to hard-mark the version or revision, the requirement to inseparably link it to the software is waived. - If a device is capable of doing so, does it still have to be able to display, print or communicate the identifier somehow, even if it is hard-marked?
+If the device is capable of doing so, it must.